6 Steps in Maintaining SEO Rankings when Redesigning your Site

 Use those keyphrases!
 The content on the new pages should be just as relevant as the old pages.
 In other words, the “keyphrase frequency” and “keyphrase prominence” should be as good.
 This means your phrases should appear the same number of times (or more) in the same places (titles, headers, body text, meta descriptions, etc.)

 Don’t change things too much.
 Keep the same domain.
 You lose all of your “domain authority” with Google if you change it.
 This is not good.
 And if possible, don’t change the URLs for the most important pages.
+One of the most common mistakes that businesses will make according to Breanna Golub, a content specialist at SEO Sydney agency Safari Digital, is making drastic changes to URL structure without any consideration for what this means for the equity that these pages have already accrued with Google.
 Sadly, this is often impossible, since the goal of the redesign may be to upgrade the CMS and improve the URL structure.
 If the URLs all change, hopefully they change to something more keyphrase-rich, not less.

 Add internal links.
 Beyond the main navigation, make sure you take advantage of other opportunities to link between pages such as the footer, the sitemap and links within the content on the pages.
 This helps search engines find pages and rank them.
 Don’t miss a chance to create keyphrase-focused links.